 The United Nations Educational, Scientific and Cultural Organisation (UNESCO) categorically state that Literacy is a fundamental human right and the foundation for lifelong learning.
 "It is fully essential to social and human development in its ability to transform lives.
 For individuals, families, and societies alike, it is an instrument of empowerment to improve one's health, one's income, and one's relationship with the world."
-[24].
+(UNESCO, 2015).

-The Chartered Institute of Library and Information Professionals (CILIP) define Information Literacy communicate it in an ethical manner" [9].
+The Chartered Institute of Library and Information Professionals (CILIP) define Information Literacy (IL) as "knowing when and why you need information, where to find it, and how to evaluate, use and communicate it in an ethical manner" (CILIP, 2014).
 IL was proclaimed as a fundamental basic human right in the digital world: "Information literacy empowers people in all walks of life to seek, evaluate, use and create information effectively to achieve their personal, social, occupational and educational goals.
 It is a basic human right in a digital world and promotes social inclusion in all nations."
-[23].
+(UNESCO, 2005)